enip2473/dcard_backend/README.md

 | 4/6 23:00     | Migrate the database to GCP, RPS=2000  |
 | 4/7 02:00     | Add Redis to the project  |
 | 4/7 02:45     | Use docker-compose to run and test the project locally, RPS=10000+  |

+## Further Improvements

+- Deploy the project with kubernetes and use a load balancer to distribute the traffic.
+- Optimize the cache system.